Seen the Blue Mosque and the Aya Sophia? Took a boat on the Bosporus and had a ramble on Istiklal Cadessi? Wait, do not leave Istanbul yet!

 While many find their way from the Aya Sophia to the Basilica Cistern, far fewer make it out to the Valens aquaduct.
 While it probably predates the arrival of Emperor Constantine, the aquaduct was in use until the 19th century.
 Stumbling across this engineering masterpiece as you trudge along the busy motorways is an unusual experience.

 So there you go.
-If you are still looking for a place to stay for your longer-than-planned Istanbul visit, you can find one on sites like this.
 Quiet, less-touristy neighborhoods to stay in Istanbul are Kadıköy, Nişantaşı and Cihangir and the area around Beyezit Square and the Grand Bazaar.

 Taksim and Sultanahmet are, although conveniently located, the exact opposite of quiet and untouristy.